MASTERING

 Getting your mixes radio-ready.

-I master all of my mixes as part of the mixing process, but if you've already mixed your single, EP or album and are looking for that objective ear, let me take care of the finishing touches and get your music sounding as good as it possibly can in preparation for its release.
+I include the option of a mastering service with all of my mixing projects, but if you've already mixed your single, EP or album and are looking for that objective ear, let me take care of the finishing touches and get your music sounding as good as it possibly can in preparation for its release.

-I provide mastering services for digital streaming/download, CD and Vinyl.
+I provide mastering (and remastering) services for digital streaming/download, CD and Vinyl.
 Please note that, owing to certain additional technical considerations, I recommend Vinyl mastering be treated as a separate service to Digital mastering.

 If you'd like to discuss a mastering project with me, please get in touch via the button below.